billobah/e-commerce_data_modeling_visualization/README.md

 This project shows how to build a data model using Python and stored it in a PostgreSQL database, as our Data Warehouse.

-Then, we will answer to some business questions using visualizations from Power BI.
+Then, we answer to some business questions using visualizations from Power BI.

 ## 1. The Data